Kirby Corporation – Consensus Indicates Potential 18.5% Upside

 Kirby Corporation with ticker code (KEX) have now 6 analysts in total covering the stock.
 The consensus rating is ‘Strong_Buy’.
-The range between the high target price and low target price is between 85 and 75 with a mean TP of 81.17.
-Given that the stocks previous close was at 68.49 this now indicates there is a potential upside of 18.5%.
-There is a 50 day moving average of 66.28 and the 200 day MA is 65.65.
-The market cap for the company is $3,987m.
-You can visit the company’s website by visiting: https://kirbycorp.com
+The target price ranges between 85 and 75 calculating the average target price we see 81.17.
+Now with the previous closing price of 68.52 this indicates there is a potential upside of 18.5%.
+The 50 day MA is 66.39 while the 200 day moving average is 65.73.
+The market cap for the company is $4,128m.
+Company Website: https://kirbycorp.com

 You can now share this on Stocktwits, just click the logo below and add the ticker in the text to be seen.